CITB Health and Safety Awareness

 What is Required to Pass the CITB Health and Safety Awareness Course?

 Upon completion of the course, the delegate would then apply for the CITB Health and Safety and Environment touch screen test.
-They will do this in order to obtain their CSCS green labourers card.
+They will do this to obtain their CSCS Green Labourer Card.
 The card is used as proof that the person has passed the relevant training.
-The card shows that they should be able to demonstrate Health and Safety competence.
+The card shows that they should be able to demonstrate health and safety competence.